ravs788/todo-solution/flow-diagram.md

 - **Unit** and **integration tests** are present and require an accessible SQL Server.
 - **All GitHub Actions pipelines are currently commented out** - see `.github/workflows/`.
+- Playwright E2E runs headless by default with 2 retries on failure; pass `--headed` locally to debug the UI.
+- On Windows, `bat-scripts\run_all_tests.bat` runs backend, frontend, and E2E tests in one command.

 ---